RhiMoore1/phase-1-project-fruit-nutrition-app/README.md

 If there are already 6 cards displayed on the screen, choosing a fruit from the dropdown list and clicking the 'Select Fruit' button will display an alert 'You have selected the maximum number of fruit comparisons' and no new cards are added to the screen.
-The same alert is displayed if the 'Add New Fruit' button is clicked and the form is not displayed.
+The same alert is displayed if the 'Add New Fruit' button is clicked and the fruit form will not be displayed.

 In order to reduce the number of cards displayed on the screen, the user has two options.